 - Your AirSense 11 has overheated from being stored or used in an environment hotter than it was designed for.

 - Disconnect your machine from power and move it to a cool, dry place.
 Allow it to cool down for an hour or so, then plug it in and try again.

 - Ensure that there are at least a few inches of free space behind your machine for your air filter to draw from.
 If it is blocked by something on your nightstand, make more space behind the air filter.
 If this doesn’t work or doesn’t apply to you, try replacing your air filter.
 Examine the air inlet behind the filter and ensure it is not blocked by debris.

 - There may be excess water in your CPAP hose.

 - The AirSense 11 typically won’t shut down for this sort of thing, but it is possible.
 Disconnect your machine from power, then empty the water from your hose.
 When you’re done, reconnect your machine and start it up.

 Unfortunately, Error 4 is the only error for which guidance is provided in the user manual, and ResMed’s official advice for any other type of system fault error is to send your machine in for repairs.
 All other system fault errors occur within the internal mechanical components or electronics within your AirSense 11, and it’s best to let a professional repair your machine.
 Remember that opening the machine yourself will void your warranty.

 We hope that this guide to ResMed AirSense 11 troubleshooting has been helpful to you.
 If you’re still facing issues, please don’t hesitate to reach out to our customer service experts.
 Message us in the Live Chat on our site or give us a call at 1-800-356-5221.
-We’re available from 8 AM to 8 PM CST Monday through Friday and 8 AM to 5 PM CST on Saturdays.
+We’re available from 8 AM to 8 PM CST Monday through Friday and 8 AM to 5 PM CST on Saturday and Sunday.